 Renal: Renal failure

-Postmarketing and/or case reports (Limited to important or life-threatening): Anaphylaxis (intraoperative exposure [Damm, 2011])
+Postmarketing and/or case reports: Anaphylaxis (intraoperative exposure [Damm, 2011])

 Concerns related to adverse effects:

 • Anaphylaxis: Use with caution in patients who have been previously exposed to bacitracin; anaphylactic reactions have occurred on repeat exposure especially with irrigation use (Damm 2011; Elsner 1990; Farley 1995).

 • Renal failure: [US Boxed Warning]: IM use may cause renal failure due to tubular and glomerular necrosis; monitor renal function daily.
 Avoid concurrent use with other nephrotoxic drugs; discontinue use if toxicity occurs; maintain adequate fluid intake and urine output throughout therapy.
 Do not exceed recommended doses.

 • Superinfection: Prolonged use may result in fungal or bacterial superinfection, including C. difficile-associated diarrhea (CDAD) and pseudomembranous colitis; CDAD has been observed >2 months postantibiotic treatment.

 • Appropriate use: Do not administer intravenously because severe thrombophlebitis occurs.

 • Monitoring: Should only be used when adequate laboratory facilities are available and constant patient supervision is available.

 This product is not indicated for use in women of reproductive age.